Saturday, November 10, 2018

 ©LeDomduVin 2018

-Take a guy like me for example, born in Bordeaux, grandson of a winemaker from the Cotes de Bourg, who has lived his childhood in a small village called "Comps", only a few kilometers away from the Gironde and roughly facing right across the Island of Margaux on the other side of the Gironde (see map above), and although I looked at this island from far away countless times in my life (especially when I was young), I never realized wine was produced on it.
-And I never heard of the name of this Domaine in my 27 years working in the wine and spirits world on 3 continents, prior a few months ago.
+Although I have looked at this island from far away (*), countless times in my life (especially when I was young while biking around the right banks of the Dordogne River and the Gironde Estuary), I never realized wine was produced on it.
+And I never heard of the name of this Domaine in my 27 years working in the wine and spirits world on 3 continents until a few months ago.

 So, let's discover this Domaine together...